red valerian

 Where: Sun.
 Well-drained neutral or alkaline soil on banks, in borders, wild patches and in containers with a gravel/shell mulch.
 Try as a low hedge to separate cultivated and wilder parts of the garden.
 May seed into old walls if lucky!
 Tolerates poor soil.

-Folklore: Naturalised here since the 1700s.
+Folklore: Naturalised in the UK since the 1700s.
 Share your stories about this plant.

 Donate seeds to Exeter Seed Bank